vizzuhq/ipyvizzu/docs/tutorial/shorthands_store.md

 )
 ```

-In any case, you can simply omit the the channel object, ipyvizzu will
+In any case, you can simply omit the channel object, `ipyvizzu` will
 automatically recognize the channels by their names.

 <div id="tutorial_04"></div>